Moving the Goalposts

 - Can also work the other way around when your military project meets or even exceeds the specifications you were originally given and suddenly the specifications change to add further requirements.
 For just one historical example, several of the better-known German WW2 aircraft and tank designs (in)famously ran into this exact problem.

 - The Fédération Aéronautique Internationale, founded in France in 1905 to verify aviation records, stated among its rules that an aircraft should be able to take off under its own power in order to qualify for a record.
-Thus they did not count the Wright Brothers' aircraft, which had been flying for more than a year at that point, because they used rails and skids to take off, allowing them to claim that a Brazilian-born Frenchman (Alberto Santos-Dumont) was really the first man to fly.
+Thus they did not count the Wright Brothers' aircraft, which had been flying for more than a year at that point, because it used a system employing a falling weight to launch it along rails until it reached takeoff speed, allowing them to claim that a Brazilian-born Frenchman (Alberto Santos-Dumont) was really the first man to fly.
 No one outside of France and Brazil cared, and they themselves have since stamped the Wright Brothers as the first to fly a heavier than air craft successfully.

 - Common form of carnival game rigging.
 If the mark actually succeeds in a rigged game, the carny will claim that some heretofore unspecified rule had been broken, such as the mark had to stand a certain distance back or could only use one hand.